 In the context of the project PHOTO | BRUT BXL, CENTRALE presents 200 photographs from the PHOTO | BRUT collection Bruno Decharme & compagnie exhibited in Arles.
 True to its programming principles, the art center of the City of Brussels has also invited Brussels-based artist Angel Vergara for an open and unique dialogue with Bruno Decharme.
 For this project he was inspired by filmed portraits that the director Bruno Decharme dedicated to the creators of his collection.

 The Tiny Gallery, the small-scale museum of amateur photography, located at a stone's throw from Place Flagey, completes the programme with the exhibition Spontaneous-Amateur Photography 1860-1930.
-A selection of Tintotypes, cyanotypes and albumins testify to amateur practice, whether intentional or accidental.
-So many magical moments allowing us to enter into the intimacy of these anonymous artists more than a century away.
+A selection of tintypes, cyanotypes and albumen prints testifies to amateur practice, whether intentional or accidental, with magical moments allowing us an intimate insight into the lives of strangers who lived over a century ago.

 PRATICAL INFORMATION: PHOTO | BRUT BXL